-You may have been involved in the design and implementation of a network or maybe you came on-board after the network had been built.
-No matter the case, one thing that becomes quickly apparent is that there is a need to make sure the network is operating as it should and one of the ways to ensure that is Monitoring.
+You may have been involved in the design and implementation of a network or maybe you came on board after the network had been built.
+No matter the case, one thing that becomes quickly apparent is that there is a need to make sure the network is operating as it should, and one of the ways to ensure that is Monitoring.

-Network Monitoring gives administrators a clear view of the devices, services, applications running on their network and the opportunity to track the availability/performance of these resources.
+Network Monitoring gives administrators a clear view of the devices, services, and applications running on their network and the opportunity to track the availability/performance of these resources.
 This provides proactive management rather than reacting to issues as they happen.

-Top Open-Source Network Monitoring Tools of 2023
+Top Open-Source Network Monitoring Tools of 2024

 What should you look for in an open-source network monitoring tool?